-As a result of a question someone asked us the other day, the issue arose of how much space the different variable types we use in programming really occupy.
-So I’m going to dedicate a post to talk a little about the topic.
+Following a question we were asked the other day, the issue arose of how much space the variable types we use in programming actually occupy.
+So I’m going to dedicate a post to talk a bit about the topic.

-Traditionally, in any programming course there is usually a slide explaining the sizes in bytes of the different available types of variables.
-As an introduction, it is usually sufficient.
+Traditionally, in any programming course, there is usually a slide explaining the sizes in bytes of the different available variable types.
+As an introduction, it’s usually enough.

-But, obviously, if we are here it is because the answer is not so simple.
-In general, the size of the variables depends on the processor architecture, the operating system, and the compiler we are using.
+But, obviously, if we are here it’s because the answer is not that simple.
+In general, the size of variables depends on the processor architecture, the operating system, and the compiler we are using.

-But, instead of just talking or giving you a theoretical lecture, the best thing we can do is to illustrate and verify it with examples.
-To do this, we are going to measure the real size of the different variable types in different cases.
+But, instead of just talking or giving you a theoretical lecture, the best thing we can do is illustrate and verify it with examples.
+To do this, we are going to actually measure the size of the different variable types in various cases.

 In case anyone wants to replicate the results, the code used is very simple.
-Thus, in the case of Arduino and ESP32 we will use,
+So, for the Arduino and ESP32 case we will use:

 void setup()